Distributional Limit Theory for Optimal Transport: Regularized problems

 Additionally, \cite{delBarrio.et.al.2023.SIMODS.Improved} showed that the bias term $|\E[{\cal E}_\epsilon(P_n,Q)]-{\cal E}_\epsilon(P,Q)|$ converges to zero faster than the variance, again with arguments based on the uniform smoothness of the potentials.
 As a consequence, the following CLT holds. \begin{theorem} Assume that $P$ and $Q$ are subgaussian probabilities on $\mathbb{R}^d$ and $c(x,y)=\|x-y\|^2$.
 Then

 where $f_\epsilon$ is an EOT potential. \end{theorem} A different approach to obtain the same result was proposed by \cite{Goldfeld.et.al.2022.statisticalinferenceregularizedoptimal} using that $(f_{\epsilon,n}, g_{\epsilon,n})$ belongs to a Donsker class and employing the functional Delta method, yet under the restrictive assumption that the distributions are compactly supported.
 In the discrete setting the same technique also provides the central limit theorems, cf.~\cite{klatt.et.al.2020.SIMODS,Hundrieser.et.al2021.AoAP}.
-This last technique, even if effective to deal with a wider amount of problems, does not provide, in general the sharpest conditions as illustrated later by \cite{Rigollet.Strome.2022.AOSappear}.
-Avoiding the use of empirical processes theory and exploiting the strong convexity of the dual formulation of EOT, \cite{Rigollet.Strome.2022.AOSappear} derived the same bound of the bias term as \cite{delBarrio.et.al.2023.SIMODS.Improved}.
-Such direction was used by \cite{GonzalezSanz.Hundrieser..2023.Beyond} to derive the CLT for the EOT with general cost functions under more general assumption, as follows. \begin{theorem} Assume that the cost function $c:\R^d\times \R^d\to \R$ is bounded and measurable in the support of $P\otimes Q$.
+This last technique, even if effective for dealing with a wider range of problems, does not provide, in general, the sharpest conditions as illustrated later by \cite{Rigollet.Strome.2022.AOSappear}.
+Avoiding the use of empirical processes theory and exploiting the strong convexity of the dual formulation of EOT, \cite{Rigollet.Strome.2022.AOSappear} derived the same bound of the bias term as \cite{delBarrio.et.al.2023.SIMODS.Improved}. {This approach} was used by \cite{GonzalezSanz.Hundrieser..2023.Beyond} to derive the CLT for the EOT with general cost functions under more general assumptions, as follows. \begin{theorem} Assume that the cost function $c:\R^d\times \R^d\to \R$ is bounded and measurable in the support of $P\otimes Q$.
 Then it holds that

 \end{theorem}